changjiashuai/SwiftUI-MVVM-Concept/README.md

 ### SwiftUI template Development Architecture Designing with Protocols

 App stores are assembled in AppViewModel In the code example.
-Two views (UniversalList, AgeChart) implementing different presentation (Chart and List) share the same Store.
+Two views (UniversalList, BarChart) implementing different presentation (Chart and List) share the same Store.
 When you update data in one the others are updated automatically.

 | Package | Description |
 | --- | --- |